lstranskyTGM/uWeatherNG/DockerCompose/README.md

 The system includes the following components:

-- **Cloudflared:** A tunneling service that securely exposes the local server to the internet.
+- **Cloudflared: (Optional)** A tunneling service that securely exposes the local server to the internet.
+- **Mosquitto: (Optional)** An MQTT broker that enables real-time communication between IoT devices.
 - **Telegraf:** A plugin-driven server agent for collecting and reporting metrics.
 - **InfluxDB:** A time-series database that stores data points.
 - **Grafana:** A visualization tool that creates dashboards for monitoring and analyzing data.